Find help paying your dental bills.

-If your current employer doesn't provide dental insurance, if they offer you limited coverage or if they don’t offer the type of dental benefits that you need, then there are many independent dental insurance companies and others that can provide coverage.
-You need to consider purchasing an individual insurance policy.
-Like your standard health insurance plans, typical dental coverage options include preferred provider organizations, traditional indemnity plans, and also health maintenance organizations.
+If your current employer doesn't provide dental insurance, if they offer you limited coverage or if they don’t offer the type of benefits that you need, then there are many independent dental insurance companies and other companies that can provide coverage.
+The range of options is extensive, and some or inexpensive and others are much more costly.
+Both national as well as regional insurance companies can offer this type of coverage.

 For those individuals and families who need frequent dental care, an HMO insurance plan might be the best option.
 This is a fairly common selection made by patients and they can usually be acquired for a reasonable monthly cost.
 They can be a great option for you because that type of dental insurance plan offers the lowest bills, has minimal out-of-pocket costs and typically no annual maximum for preventive care services.

-If you have an upcoming need for a dental service then you should try to make sure that those future services, such as certain type of filling or even just your regular cleanings by a favorite hygienist or dentist, are covered by the insurance plan.
-Review the details of the plans closely to determine what will be paid for and who is part of the network before settling on any dental insurance plan.
+If you have an upcoming need for a dental service then you should try to make sure that those future services, such as certain type of filling, root canal or even just your regular cleanings by a favorite hygienist or dentist, are covered by the insurance plan.
+Review the details of the plans closely to determine what bill will be paid for and who is part of the network before settling on any dental insurance plan.

-The Web site DentalPlans.com has a list of more than 30 such dental discount programs charging annual fees of $80 to $190 for families and individuals.
-Members in these plans will get 10% to 60% off the typical cost of any dental care provided at thousands of participating dental providers.
+The Web site DentalPlans.com has a list of more than 30 such dental discount programs.
+While each of them will vary, they are normally charging annual fees of $80 to $190 for families and individuals.
+There are plans focused on seniors, to assist them with their bills as well as programs for the poor, families in poverty, and others.
+Members in these plans will get 10% to 60% off the typical cost of any dental care provided at thousands of participating providers.

 There are also state specific programs.
 For example, find how to get reduced fee or free dental care in Ohio.
 Click here.

 The terms of each one of these programs will be different.
-There may be some amounts of limited financial assistance to pay for the care you need, or they can refer patients to government or non-profit programs.
+There may be some amounts of limited financial assistance to pay for the free care you need, such as grants or flexible payment plans.
+Or they can refer patients to government or non-profit programs.
 Read more.

 Still other options to explore are low cost dental bill financing.
 For example, CareCredit, offers a credit card that is accepted by more than 75,000 health and dental providers.
-The company, which is owned by General Electric, allows no-interest repayment for three to 18 months on balances of $300 or more, as long as the individual continues to pay the minimum monthly payments.
+Some of the dentists offer payment plans on any bills as well.
+The company, which is owned by General Electric, allows no-interest repayment for three to 18 months on balances of $300 or more.
+This will be the case as long as the individual continues to pay the minimum monthly payments.